 The Associate of Applied Science in Management program prepares graduates for entry-level employment and advancement in the business field.
-Students receive a foundation in business technology and management principles, computer operations, as well as, general education.
+Students receive a foundation in business technology and management principles, computer operations, as well as general education.
 Successful completion of the program should enable students to:

 - 1. Be employable in an entry-level management or business environment. - 2.
-Have a working knowledge of current legal, ethical, social, financial, and economic environmental factors as they apply to business. - Have a working knowledge of computers using software packages to create spreadsheets, written reports, letters, presentations, communications with clients and co-workers, and other general office duties. - 4.
-Have a working knowledge of human resource practices. - 5.
-Apply basic technical and theoretical aspects of the accounting field, including financial and managerial accounting, as well as, implement basic accounting software.
+Have a working knowledge of current legal, ethical, social, financial, and economic environmental factors as they apply to business. - 3.
+Have a working knowledge of computers using software packages to create spreadsheets, written reports, letters, presentations, communications with clients and co-workers, and other general office duties. - 4.
+Be able to apply critical thinking to decision making. - 5.
+Apply basic technical and theoretical aspects of the accounting field, including financial and managerial accounting, as well as implement basic accounting software.